My Secret Cheat Sheet of Sales Questions that Really Work

 But not any questions will do.
 They have to be the right ones.
 When you ask your prospect the right questions, you will discover a treasure trove of valuable information, including what your potential customers are looking for precisely and what’s preventing them from saying ‘yes.’

-Coming up with the right questions to guide your prospect down the sales funnel isn’t easy, but I am here to help.
-Check out the following list of sales questions I personally use to keep sales moving forward.
+Coming up with the right questions to guide your prospect down the sales funnel isn’t easy, but we are here to help.
+Check out the following list of sales questions we use to keep sales moving forward.

 Also read: